ArsenZv/TopJokes_API/Readme.md

 ------------- | -------------
 Password:  |  HeyJenkins!

-You can reach it at:
+You can reach it via port 8080 at:
 [ec2-13-59-17-138.us-east-2.compute.amazonaws.com](http://ec2-13-59-17-138.us-east-2.compute.amazonaws.com:8080/)
 Or if you prefer:
 [13.59.17.138](http://13.59.17.138:8080/)